Warped geometries of Segre-Veronese manifolds: Numerical experiment

-From a geometric viewpoint, it is natural to estimate each rank-$1$ tensor with the Fr\'echet mean on the warped Segre manifold $\Var{S}_{\alpha}$.
-Recall that the Fr\'echet mean or Riemannian center of mass of points $x_1,\dots,x_k$ on a Riemannian manifold $\Var{M}$ is
+\new{The method from \cite{CST2023} essentially takes a Euclidean midpoint of multiple points in spheres of different radii with the goal of averaging rank-$1$ tensors in the Segre manifold.
+From a geometric viewpoint, it is more natural to exploit the intrinsic geometry of the Segre manifold in its Euclidean metric, i.e., $\Var{S}_1^{(1,\dots,1)}$, rather than using the product Euclidean metric on the pre-Segre manifold $\Var{P}_1^{(1,\dots,1)}$.
+Recall from \cref{lem_riemannian_covering} that pre-Segre and Segre manifolds are locally isometric under the \emph{warped} product metric on the pre-Segre manifold, but not under the \emph{standard} product metric that \cite{CST2023} use.
+Therefore, we propose here to perform consensus aggregation by} estimating each rank-$1$ tensor with the \emph{Fr\'echet mean} on the warped Segre manifold $\Var{S}_{\alpha}=\Var{S}_\alpha^{(1,\dots,1)}$.
+Recall that the Fr\'echet mean or \emph{Riemannian center of mass} of points \new{$x_1,\dots,x_n \in \Var{M}$} in a Riemannian manifold $\Var{M}$ is \new{defined as}

 Its uniqueness has been investigated among others in~\cite{Karcher1977,Kendall1990,Afsari2011}.
 For manifolds with negative sectional curvatures, the Fr\'echet mean is unique and the above defines a valid function.
 Hence, we propose to estimate $\tensor{A}$ instead as